-Arroyo went osmo-intolerant by heating to sterilize molasses just like a grain mash, but with modified pH and calibrated buffers to preserve aroma (an epic trick!).
+Arroyo went osmo-intolerant by heating to sterilize molasses just like a grain mash, but with modified pH and calibrated buffers to preserve aroma.
 He then somehow got a hold of an Alfa Laval pilot plant continuous centrifuge (in the late 1930’s!) and clarified the molasses.
 This changes the stressor matrix and it also sets up the ferment to be distilled in a continuous column still where scaling is much more of an issue than a batch still.
 Molasses pre-treatment became a rule of thumb to anyone using a continuous still.
 No longer related to osmotolerance, Arroyo also employed the same centrifuge again pre-distillation to remove the lees as well as dissolved gases.
-From what I gather, unlike other spirits such as Cognac, Arroyo didn’t even distill heavy rums on their lees.
+Unlike other spirits such as Cognac, Arroyo didn’t even distill heavy rums on their lees.

 I recently contacted Alfa Laval and am trying to get more information on their continuous centrifuges and what exactly they sell that is pilot plant scale.
 They have models, seemingly small, but are for tasks like centrifuging bio diesel and not molasses.
 Alfa Laval sells to all the big Kentucky distilleries who centrifuge their stillage to remove water and prepare it to become animal feed.
 They also sell to very large breweries who centrifuge their beers to gain economy from the bottom of the vats.
 I have yet to find out conclusively, but I’m estimating a pilot plant continuous centrifuge for distillery tasks may cost about $30K.
 A barrel a day distillery would still have room to grow into their pilot plant scale equipment.
 That cost, only on the hunch that it is really beneficial, is very hard to swallow.
 They promised me more information so hopefully I can update this with something optimistic.

 The big takeaway is that so many of the rums we know, love and are inspired by are the products of these very serious centrifuges.
-Small distilleries will have a lot of trouble going osmo-intolerant (my funny arbitrary term for opposition by the way).
+Small distilleries will have a lot of trouble going osmo-intolerant (my arbitrary term).
 If a small scale, low involvement distiller says they don’t like the effect of centrifuging or any molasses pre-treatment, they basically have no clue and just need to accept their limitations when being “small batch”.
 Another category of rums are naive rums, endearingly produced by people who do not know their options and some of these rums are the most extraordinary and tell the best stories.
 Distillation requires certain scale and the new arm of the industry is slow to accept that.